-Continue with the existing tendered services procurement process to secure longer-term stability in the network, whilst simultaneously exploring and agreeing with SYMCA Leaders our approach to dealing with the wider issues on a sustainable funding position for general network and school bus services from July 2023 onwards.
+Continue with the existing tendered services procurement process to secure longerterm stability in the network, whilst simultaneously exploring and agreeing with SYMCA Leaders our approach to dealing with the wider issues on a sustainable funding position for general network and school bus services from July 2023 onwards.

-3.4 Option 1 Risks and Mitigations
+3.2 Option 1 Risks and Mitigations

-There is a possibility that DfT further extend funding beyond the end of June 2023, and we enter another short-term cycle of funding at a similar level to present.
-This would require us either consider not awarding the longer term (3-year) bus services contracts and revert to short term extensions on existing emergency contract arrangements, or award contracts with the ability to serve notice should circumstances require.
-This ultimately just delays the final timing of network reductions which are required unless equivalent levels of existing DfT funding are confirmed for a multi-year settlement.
+There is a possibility that DfT further extend funding beyond the end of June 2023, and we enter another short-term cycle of funding at a similar level to present which just delays the final timing of network reductions which are ultimately required unless equivalent levels of existing funding are confirmed for a multi-year settlement.

-3.5 Option 2
+3.3 Option 2